Christopher Ayres

 Christopher Owen Ayres (May 16, 1965 - October 18, 2021) was an American actor, director and scriptwriter.
 He worked on voice acting and ADR directing on a number of English dubs of Japanese anime shows.
 In anime, he was best known as the voice of Kei Kurono from Gantz, Frieza from Dragon Ball Z Kai and Dragon Ball Super, Prince Soma from Black Butler, and Shingen Takeda from the Sengoku Basara series.
 He was also known for Mock Combat for Cosplay panels at anime conventions.

 Early life and career

-Ayres had his first professional acting gig in a commercial for Lollipop Soft Drinks in Richmond, Virginia, when he was six years old.
+Ayres was born in Richmond, Virginia on May 16, 1965.
+He had his first professional acting gig in a commercial for Lollipop Soft Drinks in Richmond, Virginia, when he was six years old.
 The Ayres family moved to the Alief, Houston, area of Houston, Texas, when he was 12, where Chris attended Alief Middle School, and then Alief Elsik High School.
 He graduated in 1983.
 After graduating high school Ayres attended Lon Morris College in Jacksonville, Texas, and studied theatre until 1985.
 He returned to Houston and continued to study theatre at the University of Houston.
 Prior to his voice acting and ADR directing career, he was well known as a stage director, choreographer, and fight director in the Houston Theatre community.